vestas-wind-systems/zephyr/boards/arm/rcar_ebisu/doc/rcar_ebisu.rst

 |                    |                   | CAN1               |              |
 +--------------------+-------------------+--------------------+--------------+

 ..
-Note:: The Zephyr CAN driver for rcar_ebisu board is using CAN0 interfaces at 250kb/s and is allowing the use of both standard and extended ID CAN frames by default.
+Note:: The Zephyr CAN driver for rcar_ebisu board uses CAN0 interfaces at 250kb/s and allows the use of both standard and extended ID CAN frames by default.

 Here is CAN interfaces pinout on Kingfisher board :